Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Forget yesterday - it has already forgotten you.
-Don't sweat tomorrow - you haven't even met.
-Instead, open your eyes and your heart to a truly precious gift - today."
+> "Sometimes it is harder to deprive oneself of a pain than of a pleasure."
-> — **Steve Maraboli**
+> — **F. Scott Fitzgerald**

 ---